 One of my favourite periods of history is Ancient Egypt.
 I was so enthralled with it as a child that when I started to travel it was the first place I visited on my own.
-For our 3rd book in the Magic Tree House Series Mummies in the Morning, we are visiting Ancient Egypt with Jack and Annie so to go alongside this book we’ve been reading some other fiction books about Egyptians.
-Here’s our reading list we are working through on Ancient Egyptian Fiction Books for School Kids.
+Now teaching my own children books about the subject are the backbone to our learning.
+Although non-fiction is great through reading fiction books you can get an idea of what it may have been like to live in a period of time or a specific place.
+Here’s our reading list we are working through for history on Ancient Egyptian Fiction Books for School Kids.

 Fiction Books About Egyptians for School KIds